Kumquat

-Kumquats (/ˈkʌmkwɒt/ KUM-kwot) (sometimes spelled cumquat in Australian English and British English), are a group of small, angiosperm, fruit-bearing trees in the family Rutaceae.
-Their taxonomy is disputed.
+Kumquats (/ˈkʌmkwɒt/ KUM-kwot), sometimes spelled cumquat, are a group of small, angiosperm, fruit-bearing trees in the family Rutaceae.
+The edible fruit closely resembles the orange (Citrus x sinensis) in color, texture, and anatomy, but is much smaller, being approximately the size of a large olive.
+They are native to southern China but have been cultivated for centuries in Japan and Southeast Asia.
+The kumquat is a fairly cold-hardy citrus.

+The taxonomy of kumquats is disputed.
 They were once classified as forming the historical genus Fortunella or placed within Citrus, sensu lato.
 Different classifications have assigned them ranging from a single species, Citrus japonica, to numerous species representing each cultivar.
 Recent genomic analysis defines three pure species, Citrus hindsii, C. margarita and C. crassifolia, with C. × japonica being a hybrid of the last two.

-The edible fruit closely resembles the orange (Citrus x sinensis) in color, texture, and anatomy, but is much smaller, being approximately the size of a large olive.
-The kumquat is a fairly cold-hardy citrus.

 Etymology

-The English word kumquat is a borrowing of the Cantonese gām gwāt (/yue/; 金橘), from gām 'golden' + gwāt 'orange'.
+The English word kumquat is a borrowing of the Cantonese gām gwāt (/yue/; 金橘), from gām 'golden' + gwāt 'mandarin orange'.

 Description

 Kumquat plants have thornless branches and extremely glossy leaves.
 They bear dainty white flowers that occur in clusters or individually inside the leaf axils.
-The plants can reach a height from 2.5 to 4.5 m, with dense branches, sometimes bearing small thorns.
+The plants can reach a height from 2.5 to 4.5 meter, with dense branches, sometimes bearing small thorns.
 They bear yellowish-orange fruits that are oval or round in shape.
 The fruits can be 2.5–5 cm in diameter and have a sweet, pulpy skin and slightly acidic inner pulp.
 The fruit is often eaten whole by humans and has a taste that is sweet and somewhat sour.
 Kumquat trees are self-pollinating.